Marietta Mehanni

 September 11, 2014

-Why Do the Pelvic Floor and Core Matter?
+Why the Pelvic Floor and Core Matter

-What Can Fitness Professionals Do to Support Core Strength?
+What Can Fitness Professionals Do to Support Core Strength

-As fitness professionals, we modify exercises for back pain, knee injuries, pregnancy, and older adults.
-The pelvic floor deserves the same attention.
-It’s a muscle like any other in the body and requires thoughtful training to function optimally.
+As fitness professionals, we regularly modify exercises for clients with back pain, knee injuries, pregnancy, or older adults.
+The pelvic floor deserves the same consideration.
+It’s a muscle like any other in the body and requires appropriate training, recovery, and care to function well.

 Understanding the Pelvic Floor